Spec Specific Azerite Traits

 Sphere of Suppression: It’s an option for niche situations where you have to kite a lot, this will help you a lot.

-There are many corruption effects available, but for Brewmaster monks there are 3 which stand out and are what you should focus on depending on your playstyle and situations.
+There are many corruption effects available, but for Brewmaster monks there are 3 that stand out.
+These are the corruptions you should focus on depending on your playstyle and situations.